 Other adverse effects of potassium-losing diuretics (thiazides and loop diuretics) include:

 - Loss of sodium chloride, magnesium, and bicarbonate which also occurs with diuresis, along with changes in serum and urinary calcium levels.

 - Ototoxicity (hearing impairment or loss, tinnitus, & dizziness)

 - Aminoglycoside antibiotics

 *Advise patient to tell their doctor they are taking diuretics before starting another medication.

 Things to teach your patient:

-Reduce sodium intake in the diet to help diuretic drugs be more effective (avoid table salt & obviously salty foods as they may aggravate edema & hypertension).
+Reduce sodium intake in the diet to help diuretic drugs be more effective (avoid table salt and obviously salty foods as they may aggravate edema and hypertension).